 Because it operates at high frequencies, 5G’s millimeter waves cannot penetrate objects.
 This can make indoor connectivity unreliable.
 Fiber-optic internet, on the other hand, is extremely reliable because it is unaffected by external forces.

 Furthermore, 5G can only transmit over short distances.
 This lack of range requires 5G small cell sites to be placed every 1,000 feet.
 In rural areas, where residents own multiple acres, a lot of equipment would be needed to provide a quality home internet experience.

 Ultimately, for home internet, 5G is impractical.
 While it is great for mobile connectivity, fiber-optic wireline connections still provide a superior home internet experience.

 Investing in Fiber

-5G is quickly becoming available, and by 2026, experts predict it will deliver wireless coverage to 60% of the world’s population1.
+5G is quickly becoming available, and by 2026, experts predict it will deliver wireless coverage to 60% of the world’s population2.

-At this rate of expansion, investment in fiber-optic infrastructure around the United States is exploding and is vital to the success of 5G and our communications infrastructure at large.
+Investment in fiber-optic infrastructure around the United States is exploding because it is vital to the success of 5G and our communications infrastructure at large.